 The daily routine of a teacher is pretty presumed.
-As the statistics below shows, most of their time teachers spend on the preparation of the class rather than paying individual attention to each and every student.
+Most of their time teachers spend on the preparation of the class rather than paying individual attention to each and every student.
 On the one hand, this is quite understandable: One cannot expand time.
-On the other hand, this should not effect on students’ learning process.
+On the other hand, this should affect students’ learning process.

 To cut a long story short, let’s ask the following question: Is teacher a controller or a luminary?